ITClubPulchowk/campus-links/README.md

 ## Contributing

 Make sure to consider a few pointers while contributing to this list,
+- Keep the entries in the format - `[name](primary-link-url) - description | [optional-secondary-link](optional-seondary-link-url) |`
 - Add items under their respective category.
 - Make sure your entry is alphabetically ordered (for eg, IOE comes before TU).
 - Any secondary links (eg, social medial links) are to be added at the end separated by `|` symbol.
 - For description, limit it within 280 characters i.e. Twitter character count.
 - If you want to add a new category, add the title under `##` header level.
 DO NOT MODIFY THE TABLE OF CONTENTS.
 The repository maintainer will update the table of contents if new categories are added.
-- If you are a member of IT Club Pulchowk GitHub Organization you can update this README directly.
-If not, make sure to make a PR with your changes, we will try our best to review it ASAP.
+- Make a PR with your changes, we will try our best to review it as soon as possible.